 Our plans average 45-50% of calories from carbohydrates.
 The American Heart Association and American Diabetes Association recommend 45-65% of calories from carbohydrates.
-We do not offer a low-carb diet but focus on the right balance of carbs, protein, and fat for optimal health.
-Our meal plans average the following amount of carbs per meal:
+We do not offer a low-carb diet, but focus on the right balance of carbs, protein, and fat for optimal health.
+The average carbs per meal are as follows:

 These averages come from 3 meals a day plus 2-3 servings of dairy.
 If you were to swap your dairy servings for a carb-free item, you would lower the daily average by 24-36 grams per day (8-12 grams per meal).